The Forest Lawn Project

 The unexpected volume of emails (which, in retrospect, I should have expected) ended up delaying my upload of the other cemeteries in the Forest Lawn chain until this last month, when I did Cathedral City, Covina, Long Beach and Cypress.
 Between all four of those cemeteries I "only" added another 81,000 memorials.
 My experience with Glendale and Hollywood Hills served me well, however, as I was able to avoid two time-consuming mistakes I had made on those two cemeteries which were not at all obvious to me at the time.

-I did the existing memorial matching correctly on Glendale and as a result created very few duplicate memorials.
+I did the existing memorial matching correctly on Glendale and as a result created very few duplicate memorials (at the time I wrote that sentence, I believed that to be the case, but see the notes above under Problems and Technical Issues to read where I did in fact create more duplicate memorials than I was aware of at the time).
 I did, however, make a different mistake with Glendale.
 I needed to do an update query on my database and take any names where a woman's maiden name from the death index records matched the middle name from the cemetery records and purge the middle name field.
 I neglected to do so and as a result I would guess I created about 3,000 records in Glendale where there is a kind of a hiccup and the middle name field duplicated the maiden name field.
 I am slowly cleaning those up as I find them and people tell me about them, I finally found a query that would enable me to find batches of them at once and that is making it easier to clean them up.
 It looks strange on screen but I have not been too concerned about those memorials since that particular problem won't stop anyone from finding a memorial with a search, the memorial will just look weird.

 In Hollywood Hills I didn't make that mistake but I left out one step in the process of checking against existing memorials and as a result I may have created as many as 2,500 duplicate memorials.
 I didn't realize how big a problem it was until I started getting emails every week from Carolyn Alves, who had put a lot of memorials in with only the birth and death years.
 I had inadvertently duplicated a lot of her memorials.
 Once I realized how bad it was I emailed Carolyn and told her I would figure out a way to find most of those memorials and I did, then I spent several days deleting them.

-The Forest Lawn online grave locator system has grown to include over 657,000 interments now.
+The Forest Lawn online grave locator system has grown to include over 657,000 interments now (that was written as of August 2012).
 Of those interments I have matched up 427,630 with Find A Grave memorials now (including both the memorials I have created and memorials other people have created).
 The automated part of what I can do to create memorials has now come to an end so as far as Forest Lawn goes I am not going to be running up bigger numbers the way I was able to over the last several months.
 I have been over to Glendale quite a bit lately filling photo requests and doing some ground readings.
-I am being very careful on the ground readings so that I can match the markers up with the lot and space numbers in the sections I am working on.
-I can now confirm that there are people who are not in the online grave locator system and I have determined what plots they are in.
-There are not many people who are not in the online system so it is a pretty small group.
-I have not tried checking any of these names with the cemetery to see if they are in some other database the cemetery keeps but not in the online grave locator.
+As I noted above, I am compulsive about attempting to track the lot and space numbers because of the people I find who are not listed on the cemetery website.
+The cemetery does have records for all of these people, as far as I can tell, I don't know if the ones that are not on the website are only on microfiche or what the story is behind that.

 As I have mentioned before I do not normally enter memorials with no birth date but my ground readings have finally led me to do so, I have found some markers for people who died before 1940 that just list the death date or year and no birth date.
 I have been entering them without the birth date information.
 I have also found some people who are in the online grave locater with death dates before 1940 and also with no death date who don't have markers.
 I am putting those into Find A Grave as well with what limited information I have in case anyone is looking for these people.
 Obviously their names are not going to come up from a ground reading since there are no markers.

 I have gotten some interesting emails over the last several months.
 A lot of them were from people who were happy I found their relatives or friends, which I always like to hear about.
 A few were just, well, bizarre.
 I had one gentleman who accused me of duping his memorial for his grandmother.
 Try as I might, I was unable to find the memorial that he accused me of duplicating.
-I sent him back an email and said, "I'm not sure what you're talking about, I havfe not duplicated any memorial for this woman".
+I sent him back an email and said, "I'm not sure what you're talking about, I have not duplicated any memorial for this woman".
 He emailed me back again, it turned out he had combined his grandmother and grandfather on one memorial.
 I emailed him back with several reasons as to why what he had done was a bad thing, not only against the Find A Grave naming conventions but also disrespectful to his grandmother.
 I have never heard back from him again.
-If he creates a separate memorial for his grandmother and lets me know I will happily delete mine.
+If he creates a separate memorial for his grandmother and lets me know I will happily delete mine (Quick note, it took him a year, but he finally did create a separate memorial for his grandmother, so I finally did delete mine, since I had promised him I would).

-As of this date, I have given away 3,331 memorials more than I have created or had transferred to me.
+As of this date (August 2012), I have given away 3,331 memorials more than I have created or had transferred to me.
 I am hoping to give away many more.
 I don't think I will live long enough to get the number I manage back down to a reasonable number again, say, under 10,000.

 I have a lot more Find A Grave friends now, which is great!
 I didn't realize when I did this project it would give me a bit of an entree into the "in" Find A Grave crowd in Los Angeles.
 Even though I wasn't particularly interested in finding actors and actresses and other celebrities, the net I cast was so wide that I ended up finding a few actors, actresses, cinematographers, assistant directors, etc. Also got some relatives of some celebrities which in a few cases has been pointed out to me and in a few cases I have stumbled upon the information myself.